TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 ::::::

-To conclude this section we return to the 'toy' migration model of this chapter to illustrate the power of diagonalization.
+To conclude this section we return to the 'toy' migration model ({prf:ref}`Ex:EigenValues:ToyMigrationModel`) of this chapter to illustrate the power of diagonalization.

 ::::::{prf:example}
 :label: Ex:Diagonalize:DiagonalizeMigration